-2020 Awards.
-In the later part of 2019, the Compensation Committee approved certain changes to the long-term equity incentive compensation program for the January 2020 awards.
-The Performance Shares granted in 2020 are earned based on three-year results for two performance measures, Adjusted Cumulative Pretax Income (two-thirds of the award) and, in lieu of Adjusted ROIC (which had been used in prior years), Relative TSR (one-third of the award).
-In addition, the Compensation Committee decided in the latter part of 2019 to grant stock options as part of the January 2020 award opportunity resulting in a grant mix consisting approximately 60% of Performance Shares, 20% of time-based RSUs, and 20% of non-gualified stock options.
-The addition of a Relative TSR performance metric and stock option awards to the long-term incentive compensation program is intended to further align the interests of our NEO with creating value for our shareholders as these components' potential realizable value is tied directly to shareholders' relative and absolute TSR experience.
+2021 Awards.
+In November 2020, the P&C Committee approved certain changes to the long-term equity incentive compensation program for the January 2021 awards.
+The Performance Shares granted in 2021 are earned based on two performance measures, the three-year average of Annual Adjusted Pretax Income (two-thirds of the award), in lieu of Cumulative Adjusted Pretax Income (which had been used in prior years), and three-year results for Relative TSR (one-third of the award).
+Annual Adjusted Pretax Income goals and performance will be set and measured annually, with final award payouts being determined based on the three-year average results.
+In addition, the P&C Committee granted stock options as part of the January 2021 award opportunity, resulting in a grant mix of approximately 60% Performance Shares, 20% time-based RSUs, and 20% non-qualified stock options.
+The use of Annual Adjusted Pretax Income goals set at the start of each year, instead of a cumulative goal with each annual component set at the start of each of the three years in the performance period, was implemented due to the ongoing uncertainty of the pandemic and persisting supply chain impairments that have created extreme volatility in pricing, availability and logistics for key components in our products and the production schedules of our customers.
+The long-term nature of the award opportunity is maintained with three-year cliff vesting for the majority of the award.